 Coy Hall lives in West Virginia with his wife, Olivia, and they share a home with a clumsy Great Pyrenees named Duncan.

-His first collection, Grimoire of the Four Impostors, will release in 2021 from Nosetouch Press.
-His first novel, A Séance for Wicked King Death, will release in 2022 from Level Best Books.
+His first collection, Grimoire of the Four Impostors, releases in 2021 from Nosetouch Press.
+His first novel, The Hangman Feeds the Jackal: A Gothic Western, will release in 2022 from Nosetouch Press.

 Other influences include authors Philip K. Dick, Raymond Chandler, Fritz Leiber, M.R.
 James, Chester Himes, David Goodis, and Shirley Jackson.
 Radio drama series like Inner Sanctum Mysteries and CBS Radio Mystery Theater, and films such as Nosferatu (1922) and The Black Cat (1934), have also shaped his storytelling.